Thinking of buying a house or refinancing

 FHA loans overview

-FHA loans are mortgage loans backed by the U.S. Department of Housing and Urban Development’s Federal Housing Administration (FHA).
+are mortgage loans backed by the U.S. Department of Housing and Urban Development’s Federal Housing Administration (FHA).
 Select third-party lenders provide these loans to borrowers and, if a borrower defaults, the government ensures the lender is repaid.